 Summary of the New Goals Creation Panel

-- Current revenue per user (in USD): This field is required only for the Revenue Tracking goal.
-Enter the current revenue per user for the pages that are part of this test.
-You can analyze the revenue data collected from other VWO tests, Google Analytics (GA), or other analytics tools to get an estimate of the revenue per user.
+PRO-TIP: You can analyze the revenue data collected from other VWO tests, GA, or other analytics tools to get an estimate of the revenue per visitor.